The Finest Wood Stains, Finishes and Cleaners

 This is usually caused by oversaturation of UV Plus on the wood.
 Remember, UV Plus must be able to penetrate completely to work properly.
 Remove any excess material promptly.
 Within 48 hours of application, scrub affected areas with lacquer thinner or MEK solvent to soften excess material.
 Wipe dry.
 If product has cured to the point that this does not correct the problem, excess material must be removed by chemical stripping or sanding.
 Dispose of clean up materials according to local, state and federal regulations.

-We recommend surface and air temperatures between 45F and 90F.
+We recommend surface temperatures between 50F and 90F.
 Avoid application in direct sunlight on hot days.
-If the wood is hot to the touch, it is too hot to apply UV Plus.
+If the wood is hot to the touch, it is too hot to apply Messmer’s UV Plus.
+Do not apply to wet wood, or if rain is expected in the next 24-48 hours.

 Water beading is accomplished by adding waxes or paraffin to the stain.
 These additives do not last very long and are not good permanent water repellents, in addition to this they interfere with adhesion should you decide to paint over the stain.
 That’s why we don’t use them in our products.
 The high solids content of UV Plus fills the pores of the wood, providing excellent water repellency that will last.